 The first filming for VIENNA’S CINEMAS took place in spring 2012.
-At English Cinema Haydn a new cinema was under construction – theater 4 – and Christian and Herbert Dörfler granted me entry.
+English Cinema Haydn was adding Theater 4, and Christian and Herbert Dörfler granted me entry.
 The last filming took place in the summer of 2018.
-Peter Kubelka, whom I had met by pure accident at a screening at the Österreichisches Filmmuseum, told me about the Invisible Cinema.
-A few hours later – in the middle of the night – I knew I needed to include this last story.
+Peter Kubelka spoke with me at the remarkable Invisible Cinema in the Austrian Film Museum.

 Archival materials are an integral part of this film.